vtex/faststore/docs/docs/how-to-guides/vtex-integration/introduction.md

 ## How to integrate FastStore with VTEX

-FastStore can be integrated with VTEX to provide a great checkout and post purchase experience.
+FastStore can be integrated with VTEX to provide a great checkout and post-purchase experience.
 Follow the steps below to know how.

 ## Step 1 - Configure your website domain

 To have a publicly available website, you need to configure a domain that points to where your store is hosted.
 You can do that in a variety of ways, depending on which domain provider you use.
 You should point your domain to the IP address corresponding to the `{account}.vtex.app` website.
 You can see which IP corresponds to that address using the `nslookup` command.

 Example: type `nslookup base.vtex.app` into your terminal and hit Enter.
-Now look below the "Non-authorative answer" message to see several IP addresses capable of hosting your website.
+Now look below the "Non-authoritative answer" message to see several IP addresses capable of hosting your website.

-## Step 2 - Configure you VTEX integration subdomain
+## Step 2 - Configure your VTEX integration subdomain

 Add a subdomain called `secure` and point it to `{account}.vtexcommercestable.com.br`.
-This will allow the checkout, order placed, login and my account pages to work under that subdomain.
+This will allow the checkout, order placed, login, and my account pages to work under that subdomain.

 ## Step 3 - Change your store settings on VTEX Admin

 Access the VTEX Admin of your store and search for your account settings or go directly to the page at `{account}.myvtex.com/admin/license-manager/#/account-details`.
-Under the Store section, click on "Add new host" and add both you main domain and your VTEX integration subdomain to the list and click Save.
+Under the Store section, click on "Add new host", add both your main domain and your VTEX integration subdomain to the list, and click Save.

 ![Host configuration](/img/how-to-guides/license-manager-hosts.png)